Bedroom (film): Synopsis

-Priyanka is met with a school friend Rajat who has returned from the USA for a time being to get married.
-Ananda, being known to the fact that Rajat was an ex boyfriend of Priyanka in her teenage years, wants to get in between but resists himself in fear of getting found out.
+Priyanka is met with a school friend Rajat who has returned from the USA to get married.
+Ananda, knowing that Rajat was an ex-boyfriend of Priyanka in her teenage years, wants to get in between but resists himself in fear of getting found out.
 So he rather enters home late night, being drunk.
 Meanwhile Joy becomes fed up with Ritika and decides to sabotage the relationship through bringing Tanisha in his life.
 He tells Tanisha to stay in front of the shoe store, signaling that he is ready to accept her in his life.
 Such action is discovered by Deb and he warns Joy to cut off Tanisha immediately because he cannot risk his friend of being in severe financial crisis.
 Despite refusing Deb, Joy gives in and disconnects Tanisha from his life by leaving her alone in front of the store.
 Tanisha realizes the irony, buys the shoe herself and returns home.
-In the same time, Ritika dumps the student after a brief period.
+Meanwhile, Ritika dumps the student after a brief period.

 One day, Ananda returns home early and finds that Priyanka is not home.
 He sees her phone on the table and casually checks through her inbox.
 He gets irritated of Priyanka and Rajat's texts and suspects his wife of infidelity.
 After an hour or so, upon his wife's arrival, he confronts her about the texts, only to realize that she intentionally left her phone for Ananda to go through the texts.
-She also informs him that Rajat had actually lied about getting married, rather he only met Priyanka to get back with her.
+She also informs him that Rajat lied about getting married, rather he only met Priyanka to get back with her.
 But Priyanka instantly rejected his advances for definite reasons.
 She also opens up about Ananda not being truthful to her.
 She tells him that she has always loved him due to his honesty, determination and his urge to prove his self-worth.
 Realizing his mistakes, he shames himself and seeks forgiveness from her.
 Priyanka, in exchange for her mercy, becomes the torchbearer in Ananda's life.

 Ananda finally provides the favor his former boss had asked for.
 He calls for an escort to comfort his boss, who is none other than Tanisha herself.

-2 months later, Ananda gets his old job back with an instant promotion.
-Ritika finally gets married to Joy, much to Joy's severe discomfort but nonetheless he seems to have been got over it.
+Two months later, Ananda returns to his old job with an instant promotion.
+Ritika finally marries Joy, much to Joy's severe discomfort but nonetheless he seems to have accepted it.
 Deb, on the other hand, decides to remain unmarried for the rest of his life.
 Priyanka tells Ritika that she is pregnant.

-The movie closes with Tanisha being hanged from the ceiling fan, wearing the red shoes she had bought 2 months earlier.
+The movie closes with Tanisha being hanged from the ceiling fan, wearing the red shoes she had bought two months earlier.